fyrox-book/fyrox-book.github.io/src/fyrox/animation/anim_editor.md

 ![anim editor](./anim_editor.png)

 Animation Editor is a tool that helps you to create and preview animations.
-This is a powerful tool that can be used to animated pretty much any numeric property.
+This is a powerful tool that can be used to animate pretty much any numeric property.
 It has three main parts:

 1. `Toolbar` - contains a set of tools that changes a particular part of an animation (name, length, speed, etc.)
 2. `Track List` - contains a list of tracks of nodes that will be animated.